awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-troubleshooting.md

 SSM execution 'aaaaaaaa-bbbb-cccc-dddd-example12345' failed with status…
 ```

-Image Builder uses AWS Systems Manager \(SSM\) Automation to orchestrate actions when an image is built\.
+Image Builder uses Amazon EC2 Systems Manager \(SSM\) Automation to orchestrate actions when an image is built\.
 To review additional details to help troubleshoot a build failure, search the SSM Automation console for the execution ID provided by Image Builder and review the Automation execution\.

 All build activity is also logged in AWS CloudTrail if it is enabled in your account\.
 Filter CloudTrail events by the source “ssm\.amazonaws\.com", or search for the Amazon EC2 instance ID returned in the execution log to see more details about the pipeline execution\.